uesleibros/BetterArray/README.md

 ## Features:

-- ~Support for one-dimensional and two-dimensional arrays~;
+- Support for one-dimensional and two-dimensional arrays;
 - Support for any data type;
 - Automatic memory management;
 - Bounds checking;